arangodb/docs/3.8/aql/functions-miscellaneous.md

 Dynamically look up one or multiple documents from any collections, either using a collection name and one or more document keys, or one or more document identifiers.
-The collections do not need to be known at query compile time.
+The collections do not need to be known at query compile time, they can be computed at runtime.

 {% hint 'info' %}
-It is recommended to use subqueries with the [`FOR` operation](operations-for.html) and filters over `DOCUMENT()` whenever the collections are known in advance, especially for [joins](examples-join.html), because they perform better.
+It is recommended to use subqueries with the [`FOR` operation](operations-for.html) and filters over `DOCUMENT()` whenever the collections are known in advance, especially for [joins](examples-join.html), because they perform better, you can add additional filters, and combine it with sorting to get an array of documents in a guaranteed order.

 Queries that use the `DOCUMENT()` function cannot be [cached](execution-and-performance-query-cache.html), each lookup is executed as